-The number of samples required to achieve a 90/10 confidence level shall be used.
-In case verification is done for a group of CPAs, then the confidence level of 95/10 shall be achieved.
+The number of samples required to achieve the required 90/10 confidence level for annual monitoring or 95/5 confidence level if monitoring is done biennially shall be used.
+Furthermore, sample size shall be sufficient to obtain 95/5 confidence level in case annual or biennia sampling is performed for group of CPAs under the PoA.
 The sample size has also been calculated in accordance with Guidelines for sampling and surveys for CDM Project activities and programme of activities, EB 69 annex 5.
 Other process for determining sample size and samples might be used in accordance with new and updated guidelines from EB such as EB 74 annex 6, which also allows for cluster sampling.